Ilumetri 100 mg solution for injection in pre-filled syringe

 6.6 Special precautions for disposal and other handling

-Ilumetri is a sterile solution for injection in pre-filled syringe.
-The syringes are for single use only.
+Ilumetri is a sterile solution for injection in pre-filled syringe or pre-filled pen.
+The syringes and pens are for single use only.

 Do not shake or freeze.
-The syringe should be taken out of the refrigerator 30 minutes before injecting to allow it to reach room temperature (up to 25° C).
+The syringe or the pen should be taken out of the refrigerator 30 minutes before injecting to allow it to reach room temperature (up to 25 ° C).

-Prior to use, a visual inspection is recommended.
+Prior to use, a visual inspection of the syringe or pen is recommended.
 A small air bubble may be apparent: this is normal.
 Do not use if the liquid contains easily visible particles, is cloudy or is distinctly brown.

 The instructions for use included with the package leaflet must be followed carefully.